coin-or/Cbc/faq.md

 (though a rudimentary stand-alone executable exists).
 The first documented release was .90.0.
 (JF 04/01/05)

+Cbc is designed to work with any OSI capable solver and in particular Clp.
+It used to be called Sbb (Simple Branch and Bound) but due to people confusing it with GAMS Sbb solver it has been renamed to Cbc.

 **Q:** What are some of the features of CBC?

 **A:** CBC allows the use of any CGL cuts and the use of heuristics and